Australian Terrier

 Interesting facts about the Australian Terrier

-The Australian Terrier was the first native Australian breed to receive official recognition and be shown in its homeland, making its debut at a Queensland dog show in 1880
+The Australian Terrier was the first native Australian breed to be recognised and shown in its homeland, making its debut at a Queensland dog show in 1880.

-When the breed was admitted to the American Kennel Club registry in 1960, it was the first new terrier addition in 24 years and became the 114th breed entered into their stud book
+When the Australian Terrier was admitted to the American Kennel Club registry in 1960, it was the first new terrier breed to be added in 24 years, becoming the 114th breed in the AKC stud book.

-These versatile little dogs have a special affinity for children, elderly people, and individuals with disabilities, making them natural therapy companions
+These versatile little dogs have a special affinity for children, the elderly, and individuals with disabilities, making them excellent candidates for therapy work.

 FAQ